superluminar-io/workshop/content/02_installation/_index.md

 - [Why do you need a multi-account AWS environment?](/03_why.html)
 - [What costs occur after installing superwerker?](/04_costs.html)

-Make sure to head back at CloudFormation regularly, to check if the [superweker] stack has been created successfully.
+Make sure to head back to CloudFormation regularly, to check if the [superweker] stack has been created successfully.

 [superwerker repository on github]: https://github.com/superwerker/superwerker
 [github releases]: https://github.com/superwerker/superwerker/releases